Home Blog

 Dexedrine: Side Effects

-Typically, most patients hardly experience any side effects while taking Dexedrine.
-However, it is important to know about them.
+Typically, most patients do not experience any side effects while taking Dexedrine.
+However, it is important to be aware of them.
 Common ones include:

 • Eyesight issues